 Reason: To ensure that the significant environmental effects arising from the development are mitigated, as set out in the Environmental Statement, and sustainable development is achieved in accordance with Policy Bicester 1 of the Cherwell Local Plan 2011-2031 and Government guidance contained within the National Planning Policy Framework.

-No more than 67 dwellings shall be constructed on the western parcel to be accessed from Access B and there shall be no vehicular access into or between the rest of the western parcel beyond those dwellings.
-No more than 138 dwellings shall be constructed on the eastern parcel to be accessed from Access A.
+No more than 69 dwellings shall be constructed on the western parcel to be accessed from Access B and there shall be no vehicular access into or between the rest of the western parcel beyond those dwellings.

 Reason: To ensure that the transport impacts of the development upon Charlotte Avenue are no greater than those considered under this application in accordance with Policy SLE4 of the Cherwell Local Plan Part 1 2011-2031 and Government guidance contained within the National Planning Policy Framework.

-There shall be no residential development or raising of existing ground levels within the areas identified as being at risk of flooding as shown in Appendix A of letter reference L01/205550D/NB dated 04 February 2022, from Vectos Limited.
+There shall be no residential development or raising of existing ground levels within the areas identified in the 1 in 100 plus ‘higher’ change event, as shown in Appendix A of letter reference L01/205550D/NB dated 04 February 2022, from Vectos Limited.

 Reason: To reduce the risk of flooding to the proposed development and to prevent flooding elsewhere.